Page-bottom layout change on the way. Details here.

 - Big Name Fan – Ken Lee, who runs a fan site that Liz is very fond of.
 He interviewed Liz twice, and sent her a list of what songs she should include on the upcoming Girlysound disc.
 She almost entirely used it.

 - Broken Base - Those who only like her indie phase, those who only like her pop-rock phase, and those who like both.

 - "Bollywood."
 Naturally, there are people who hate Liz's odd foray into hip-hop.
 Others find it a clever and witty song about how she became a scorer.

-- Critical Dissonance - Liz Phair made her a piñata for critics, but "Why Can't I?", the album's lead single, gave Liz her only Top 40 hit to date.
+- Critic Proof - Liz Phair made her a piñata for critics, but "Why Can't I?", the album's lead single, gave Liz her only Top 40 hit to date.
 Oddly subverted, considering that it's popular with people who aren't/weren't familiar with her indie queen past.